alexa/dialoglue/README.md

 ## Checkpoints

-We release checkpoints for (1) ConvBERT, (2) BERT-DG and (3) ConvBERT-DG.
+Checkpoints are released for (1) ConvBERT, (2) BERT-DG and (3) ConvBERT-DG.
 Given these pre-trained models and the code in this repo, all of our results can be reproduced.

 ## License